 Everybody knows the importance of preparing for potential interview questions, but if you don’t also look prepared your interviewer probably won’t be able to concentrate on your answers.
 So men, make sure you shave, and women brush back your hair.
+Don’t make crucial interview fashion faux pas!
 Make sure you don’t arrive smelling of smoke or body odour, and of course, make sure you’re dressed appropriately.
 If you come across like you’re well prepared the interviewer will naturally want to assume that you are.

 As an adult it’s expected that you can control your bladder for the duration of an interview, or at least have the sense to go to the toilet before the start of one.
-If you absolutely must excuse yourself make sure that you’re tactful about it – telling the person in charge of hiring that you need a wee-wee is unlikely to create the best impression.
+If you absolutely must excuse yourself make sure that you’re tactful about it – as telling the person in charge of hiring that you need to go the toilet is unlikely to create the best impression.

 If you want to appear like you couldn’t care less about getting the job or not then by all means avoid eye contact, slouch on your chair and occasionally crack your knuckles.
 This will give your interviewer the impression that you don’t really want to be there and will help make sure you don’t get the job.
 If on the other hand you want to show your genuine interest in the position make sure you sit up straight, with your feet on the floor and engage your interviewer with appropriate levels of eye contact.